mozilla-services/lua_sandbox/docs/sandbox_api.md

 ____
 **output(arg0, arg1, ...argN)**
-    Appends data to the output buffer, which cannot exceed the output_limit configuration parameter.
+    lsb_appends data to the output buffer, which cannot exceed the output_limit configuration parameter.
 See lsb_get_output() to connect the output to the host application.